-The Statement of Accounts was authorised for issue by the Service Director for Finance (BMBC), Section 151 Officer on 30th July2019.
-Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31st March 2019, the figures in the financial statements and notes have been adjusted in all material aspects to reflect the impact of this information.
+The Statement of Accounts was authorised for issue by the Service Director for Finance (BMBC), Section 151 Officer on 30th June 2021.
+Any events taking place after this date are not reflected in the financial statements or notes.
+Where events taking place before this date provided information about conditions existing at 31st March 2021, the figures in the financial statements and notes would be adjusted in all material aspects to reflect the impact of this information.